On the wave turbulence theory for a stochastic KdV type equation: General graph estimates

+As all of the time slices that are associated to the degree-zero vertices have already been removed by \eqref{Propo:ExpectationEqui:2:1}, we will now develop a way to integrate out the momenta and the time slices associated to the degree-one vertices.
 The process of integrating the momenta can be carried out as follows.
 We integrate all of the free momenta from the bottom to the top, starting from time slice $0$.
 This matches the direction we used to construct the free momenta.
-At the bottom of the graph, the cummulant functions $|\mathfrak{W}_{|A|}(\sigma_{0,A},k_{0,A},\Lambda)(0)|$ are $L^2$ functions due to the cummulant bounds \eqref{Lemma:Clusteringestimate:2}-\eqref{Lemma:Clusteringestimate:3}.
-This $L^2$-bound matches with our rescaling from $\Lambda^*$ to $\mathbb{T}^d$.
-In this process, we need to estimate the quantities that are associated to the degree-one vertices.
-Let us consider one of them $v_i$.
-Denoting by $k,k'$ the two edges in $\mathfrak{E}_-(v_i)$ and suppose that $k$ is the free edge.
-We will bound the following quantity
+Whenever we meet a degree one vertex, we use Lemma \ref{lemma:degree1vertex} to integrate the associated time slice as well.
+Each time, we get a bound with an extra factor of $\langle \ln|\lambda| \rangle^{2+c\eth}$, for some $c>0$.
+We use the following rough estimate